Frequently Asked Questions

 If you know the name of the department(s) you can go directly to the Advanced search and enter the name(s) there.

 Another method is to click “GO” to view all results and then use the facets on the left to navigate by faculty and/or department.

-Note: Department/faculty names change over time so for a comprehensive list you may need to run multiple searches with different department names.
+Note: As department/faculty names may change, you may need to run multiple searches with different department names.
 Additionally, not all records contain both faculty and department information.
 For example, theses only contain department information so you will be unable to navigate to a particular faculty’s set of theses records directly.
 If you need help locating a particular set of results, please contact escholarship.library [at] mcgill.ca

 Unfortunately this functionality is not currently available.